jariperttunen/lukeghg/GHG_SCENARIO.md

 ## Excel result file ##

-`ghg-scenario.py` produces excel file for scenarios in three parts: 1) LULUCF summary sheet covering the whole inventory, 2) excel summary sheets for land use groupings and
-3) excel sheets for land use and land use change classes.
+`ghg-scenario.py` produces excel file for scenarios in three parts: 1) LULUCF summary sheet covering the whole inventory, 2) excel summary sheets for land use groupings generated from 3) excel sheets for land use and land use change classes constructed from scenario results.
 In addition the first sheet  lists UIDs in the UIDMatrix sheet that are not found in inventory input files.
-The second sheet contains GWPs used.
+The second sheet contains Global Warming Potentials (GWP) used.

 The undescore ('_') in a sheet name denotes lands use grouping (summary) and hyphen ('-') change in land use.
-For example CL-FL means cropland to forest land:
+For example CL-FL means cropland to forest land.
+The land use summary sheets are defined as follows:

  + Lands_FL = CL-FL + GL-FL + WLpeat-FL + WLother-FL + SE-FL
  + FL_Lands = FL-CL + FL-GL + FL-WLpeat + FL-WLflooded + FL-WLother + FL-SE